nearprotocol/nomicon/src/Runtime/BindingsSpec/ContextAPI.md

 ###### Panics
 * If the registers exceed the memory limit panics with `MemoryAccessViolation`;
+* If called in a view function panics with `ProhibitedInView`.

 ###### Current bugs
 * Currently we conflate `originator_id` and `sender_id` in our code base.